-A blood transfusion is a safe, common procedure in which you receive blood through an intravenous (IV) line inserted into one of your blood vessels.
+A blood transfusion is a safe, common procedure in which blood is given to you through an intravenous (IV) line in one of your blood vessels.

-Blood transfusions are used to replace blood lost during surgery or a serious injury.
-A transfusion also might be done if your body can't make blood properly because of an illness.
+Blood transfusions are done to replace blood lost during surgery or due to a serious injury.
+A transfusion also may be done if your body can't make blood properly because of an illness.

 During a blood transfusion, a small needle is used to insert an IV line into one of your blood vessels.
 Through this line, you receive healthy blood.
 The procedure usually takes 1 to 4 hours, depending on how much blood you need.

 Blood transfusions are very common.
 Each year, almost 5 million Americans need a blood transfusion.
 Most blood transfusions go well.
 Mild complications can occur.
 Very rarely, serious problems develop.